rwxrob/bonzai/README.md

   BonzaiShell to Bonzai Cmd code generator with very little effort at that point.

+* **Custom errors as package globals**

+  When it became clear that there are a number of canned error conditions that we want to allow Cmd developers to use quickly and easily, and that not all of them directly relate to a particular Cmd (`x`) is was decided to move all errors into a central `errors.go` file as package global custom error structures that implement `error` interface (`Error() string`) and have concrete, public fields so that composition notation can be used (instead of forcing an unnecessary function call).
+The benefits of custom errors that can be interrogated with the `errors` functions are obvious and this also consolidates most English language usage for later when we add full language-by-locale support.

+  Note that this was a breaking change (added in `v0.10.0`) with high-impact because so many have hard-coded `x.UsageError` (which is why the full `v1.0` is not expected until December 25th 2022, some months after things should feel settled and finished).

 ## Style Guidelines

 * Use "deciduous tree" emoji 🌳 to mark Bonzai stuff